semaphoreci/docs/docs/score/project-insights.md

 <img style="box-shadow: 0 0 5px #ccc" src="/score/img/ci_freq.png" alt="Performance frequency">

-You can see the data from the deployment branch if you have CD Insights set up.
+You can see the data from the deployment branch if you have CD insights set up.

 <img style="box-shadow: 0 0 5px #ccc" src="/score/img/cd_freq.png" alt="Performance frequency - CD">